Indira Gandhi: Early life and career

 In September 1942, Indira Gandhi was arrested over her role in the Quit India Movement.
 She was released from jail in April 1943.
 "Mud entered our souls in the drabness of prison," she later recalled her time in the jail.
 She added, "When I came out, it was such a shock to see colors again I thought I would go out of my mind."

+Indira Gandhi and her father, Nehru at an antibiotics manufacturing facility, Poona, 1956.

 In the 1950s, Indira, now Indira Gandhi after her marriage, unofficially served her father as a personal assistant during his tenure as the first prime minister of India.
 Near the end of the 1950s, Gandhi served as the president of the Congress.
 In that capacity, she was instrumental in having the communist-led Kerala state government dismissed in 1959.
 That government was India's first elected communist government.
 After her father's death in 1964 she was appointed a member of the Rajya Sabha (upper house) and served in Prime Minister Lal Bahadur Shastri's cabinet as Minister of Information and Broadcasting.
 In January 1966, after Shastri's death, the Congress legislative party elected her over Morarji Desai as their leader.
 Congress party veteran K. Kamaraj was instrumental in Gandhi achieving victory.
 Because she was a woman, other political leaders in India saw Gandhi as weak and hoped to use her as a puppet once elected: Congress President Kamaraj orchestrated Mrs. Gandhi's selection as prime minister because he perceived her to be weak enough that he and the other regional party bosses could control her, and yet strong enough to beat Desai [her political opponent] in a party election because of the high regard for her father... a woman would be an ideal tool for the Syndicate.

-Prime minister (1966–1977)
+Primary years (1966–1984)

 Gandhi's first eleven years serving as prime minister saw her evolve from the perception of Congress party leaders as their puppet, to a strong leader with the iron resolve to split the party over her policy positions, or to go to war with Pakistan to assist Bangladesh in the 1971 liberation war.
 At the end of 1977, she was such a dominating figure in Indian politics that Congress party president D. K. Barooah had coined the phrase "India is Indira and Indira is India."